jerempjerem/opensea-stream-py/README.md

 # Webhook

-You might want to use our predefined but fully cusotmizable discord webhook management
+You might want to use our predefined but fully Customizable discord webhook management

 ```python
 from opensea_sdk import *